NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     content: ''
     button:
       enable: true
-      label: Algorithms we have been assessing
+      label: Algorithms we have reviewed
-      link: cases
+      link: algoprudence
 With_whom_we_work:
   enable: true
   service_item: